 Why do people set up family trusts?

 Because they want to control what happens to their money once they die or become disabled.
-Once you die or become incapacitated, your trustee takes over using her power of attorney.
+Once you die or become incapacitated, your trustee takes over using her power of attorney that is created through your trust.
 You don’t have to worry.

 But if you have your money in your name alone and you don’t have a trust, you’ll be in a world of hurt if you die or become disabled.
 That’s because it will be difficult for anyone to access your money in order to care for you.
 In that case, they’ll have to go through the court system, which is expensive and time-consuming.